jose8david/jose8david.github.io/aboutme.md

 My name is Jose David Díaz Cantón.
 I am a political scientist and applied staticians specialized in political behavior and market research.

+## **Education**

+-B.A. in Political Science, University of Granada -M.A. in Political Analysis, Complutense University of Madrid

+## **Additional Training**

+-PGCert in Advanced Methods of Applied Statistics, National Distance Education University (UNED)

 ##  **Range of Skills**
 - Designing research projects
 - Identifying and collecting relevant data and evidence